Duaenre: Tomb

 Duaenre was buried in mastaba G 5110 in Giza.
 The mastaba contains a passageway and a hall.
 Duaenre is depicted with attendant and offering texts in the passageway.
 The hall contains scenes showing Duaenre and attendants bringing offerings and animals.
 A son is depicted in a scene showing the presentation of cattle.
-An uninscribed red granite sarcophagus was found in the shaft in the mastaba by Ernesto Schiaparelli, and is now in the Turin museum.
+An uninscribed red granite sarcophagus was found in the shaft in the mastaba by Ernesto Schiaparelli, and is now in the Museo Egizio of Turin.

 A limestone fragment found in the debris mentions the names of Iufi and Perneb who were overseers of the gangs of tens.
 These men would have been the overseers of the workers crew constructing the mastaba.